Safety first

 • Check whether the power failure is limited to your home.
 If your neighbour’s power is still on, check your circuit breaker panel or fuse box.

-• Tune into your local radio station for storm and power outage updates.
+• Check the BC Hydro website and tune into your local radio station for storm and power outage updates.

-• Turn off all lights except one inside your home and one outside.
-The inside light lets you know and the outside light lets BC Hydro crews know, when the power is back on.
+• Turn off all lights except for one inside your home and one outside.
+The inside light lets you know, and the outside light lets BC Hydro crews know, when the power is back on.

-• Never use a portable generator indoors, including inside a garage or other enclosed or partially enclosed area.
+• Never use a portable generator indoors, including inside a garage or other enclosed or partially enclosed area, to avoid carbon monoxide (CO) poisoning.

 • If you start to feel dizzy, nausea, a headache or tired while using a generator, get to fresh air immediately and seek medical attention.

-• Never plug a portable generator into a regular household electrical outlet.
-This can also cause back-feeding to the BC Hydro electrical grid, which is a serious electrical danger to your neighbours and utility workers.
+• Never plug a portable generator into a regular household electrical outlet as it can cause fire and back-feeding to the BC Hydro electrical grid and cause electrocution to utility workers, your neighbours and your household.

-• Plug appliances directly into the generator or use a properly sized CSA-approved 3-pronged extension cord in good condition.
+• Plug appliances directly into the generator or use a heavy-duty, outdoor-rated, CSA-approved 3-pronged extension cord in good condition.

 • Use a Ground Fault Circuit Interrupter (GFCI) portable extension cord if using the portable generator to power electrical tools for outdoor use.

-• Keep the generator dry and protected from rain and snow.
+• Keep the generator dry and protected with a tarp when using in rain and snow.

 Quick Links: